 In 2000, the Company issued 699,972 shares of common stock to three consultants in exchange for notes receivable aggregating approximately \$10.9 million.
 The fixed interest bearing notes were collateralized by the underlying common stock.
 The notes-for-stock transactions were accounted for as in-substance stock option grants to non-employees.
-In November 2004, the consultants informed the Company that they had entered into an agreement in October 2001 with Alfred E. Mann, the Company's chairman, chief executive officer and principal stockholder, under which Mr. Mann would purchase a portion of the consultants' common stock, and that the Company was to apply the proceeds to the amounts owed under the consultants' respective notes.
+In November 2004, the consultants informed the Company that they had entered into an agreement in October 2001 with Alfred E. Mann, the Company's chairman, chief executive officer and principal stockholder, under which Mr. Mann would purchase a portion of the consultants' respective notes.
 The consultants informed the Company that they believed both the Company and Mr. Mann were in breach of the alleged agreement, and indicated their intent to seek alleged damages arising from the Company's failure to perform the alleged agreement.
 On October 19, 2005, the principal and interest on the notes aggregating \$14.6 million became due and payable and the Company pursued collection.
 On November 21, 2005, the consultants filed a complaint against the Company in the California Superior Court, County of Los Angeles, Rollins et al. v.
-MannKind et al, Case No. BC343381.
+MannKind et al., Case No. BC343381.
 The complaint alleges causes of action for breach of the above mentioned agreement, among other things.
 On January 19, 2006, the parties mediated and settled the case.
 Under the settlement, the Company repurchased 620,697 shares from the consultants in full satisfaction of the notes.
 These shares were tendered and cancelled on February 3, 2006.
 The Company also agreed to repurchase the remaining 79,275 shares held by the consultants for \$1.4 million in cash.
 The settlement was reflected as a \$1.4 million charge to general and administrative expense in the fourth quarter of the year ended December 31, 2005 with a corresponding amount payable included in accrued expenses and other current liabilities as of December 31 2005.
-On February 21, 2006, the Company received and cancelled the 79,275 shares, and paid the purchase price of \$1.4 million to the consultants.
-The complaint has been dismissed in its entirety with prejudice.
+On February 21, 2006, the Company received and cancelled the 79,275 shares, and paid the purchas